Maureen-Njango/Data_science1/README.md

 They can hold elements of different types.
 Tuples use less memory
 Tuples can be used as dictionary keys containing immutable values  like list, numbers and strings
+##Queues
+A line off people standing or in cars waiting for something.Its is a datastructure that Elements stored operate in a first in first out principles.
+The elements to be inserted  first are to be removed the first.